 How Do I Keep Pork loin from Drying Out?

-Pork tenderloin is so delicate and usually weighing just about 1 pound.
+Pork tenderloin is so delicate and usually weighs just about 1 pound.
 Therefore, the meat cooks very quickly and cannot be overcooked without ruining its texture.
-As a result, the meat becomes tough, chewy, and less than appealing
+As a result, the meat becomes tough, chewy, and less than appealing.

 For this Asian Pork Stir Fry, I just need to cook for about 1 minute on each side because the meat is so thin.
 Also, pork tenderloin's internal temperature will continue to rise as it rests.